Youtubers Spanish YouTube videos

 Channel: Españoles en el mundo

 This first channel isn’t actually a Youtuber.
-Españoles en el mundo is a very successful and popular series from RTVE which looks at the lives of Spaniards who have chosen to emigrate to other countries.
+Españoles en el mundo is a very successful and popular series from RTVE (The Spanish public broadcaster) which looks at the lives of Spaniards who have chosen to emigrate to other countries.
 It adopts a fun and informal approach, and is so much more than just another travel guide series.
 It really gives a proper insight into the lives and motivations of Spanish expats, and their reasons for living where they do.

 In this video

 There is hardly a continent that the series hasn’t touched, but North and South America are particular favourites.
 The video below is the first in a very extensive playlist that covers cities and regions in the US, Canada and Latin America.
 The US episodes in particular are quite revealing!
+You’ll be amazed at what Spaniards like (and dislike) about the United States.

 Daniel Tirado – Colombia